-Ironically, the greatest threat to the survival of the canines has nothing to do with habitat loss or environmental changes.
+- Currently, like many other species, the Dingo now faces the peril of climate change.
+But, ironically, the greatest threat to the survival of the canines has nothing to do with habitat loss or environmental changes.
 Escaped domestic dogs have interbred with the Dingo so extensively that individuals of pure descent are becoming rarer with every passing year.

-Dingo Physical Characteristics
+Dingo Physical Description

-Dingo Habitat and Behavior
+Dingo Distribution, Habitat, and Behavior

-The canine is primarily nocturnal in hotter times but in cooler seasons they are less so.
+In addition, the powerful animal commonly makes its dens in hollow logs or deserted rabbit holes.
+The canine evolved as primarily nocturnal in hotter times.
+However, in cooler seasons it typically becomes less active.
 The periods of activity are generally brief and tend to last less than one hour.